 From the image, you can see that I have removed only the outermost quotes from the string “Welcome to “LinuxSimply” website!” and preserved the inner quoted part “LinuxSimply”.

 The ‘sed (stream editor)’ command in Bash is an essential tool for text stream processing that allows you to manipulate various types of text operations.
 You can use this command to insert, delete, search, and replace specific patterns within a string or file.
-Here’s a basic overview of how you can use the ‘sed’ command to remove the single and double quotes from a string in Bash:
+Here are some cases described below on how you can use the ‘sed’ command to remove the single and double quotes from a string in Bash:

-While removing double quotes from a string, you can easily use the ‘sed’ command that searches for the specific patterns i.e. double quotes within the string that need to be removed and replaces them with an empty string.
+While removing double quotes from a string, you can easily use the “sed command” that searches for the specific patterns i.e. double quotes within the string that need to be removed and replaces them with an empty string.
 And to do so, the syntax you’ll use is ‘s/specific_pattern/replacement/g’.
+See the script given below to understand fully:

 #!/bin/bash